Why Is My Pool Water Green? [And How To Fix It Fast]

 Why Does Pool Water Turn Green and exactly what are the consequences of swimming in green pool water?
 Well, there are a lot of questions related to this, but first, let's go over why your pool is green in the first place.

-Pool water turns green when algae grow in it.
+There may be a few reasons why your formerly clean pool water turned green.
+These reasons include chemical imbalance, poor circulation, faulty cartridge filter, and not enough chlorine in the pool.
+However, the main cause is algae.
+Pool water turns green when green algae grow on the pool's surfaces.
 Algae is a plant-like organism that contains chlorophyll, which allows it to photosynthesize and produce its own food.
 When conditions are right for growth, algae can reproduce quickly, resulting in a green swimming pool.

-While algae are not harmful to humans, it can make swimming uncomfortable and attract other hosts of bacteria, bugs, and animals.
-In addition, who wants to swim through the muck and nasty green water?
+While algae are not harmful to humans, they can make swimming uncomfortable and attract other hosts of bacteria, bugs, and animals.
+In addition, who wants to swim through the muck and nasty dark green water while going for a refreshing dip?

 Preventing Green Water in Swimming Pools

 Make sure that you are properly chlorinating the water.
-Algae thrive in warm, moist environments, so it's important to keep the water as clean and free of debris as possible.
+Pool algae thrive in warm, moist environments, so it's important to keep the water as clean and free of debris as possible.

 Brush the pool walls and floor of the pool regularly to remove any algae that might be starting to grow.

-Pool shock on a regular basis to kill any algae spores that might be present in the water.
+Pool shock on a regular basis kills any green algae spores that might be present in the water.

 Overall, there are a number of things that can contribute to pool algae and algae blooms, which include sunlight, warm temperatures, and high levels of nutrients.
 By keeping your pool clean and balanced, you can help to prevent algae from taking over.